Vivien Dean - Let Yourself Believe

 The amused baritone from the doorway made her jump, and Maddy jerked away from where she’d been examining the painting.
 “What?”

 Maddy pursed her lips together.
 He did this on purpose, used terminology to heighten his British accent.
-While she was immune to it, the other female employees in the museum seemed to love the way he spoke.
-She spent a lot of her time trying to convince them that he wasn’t the sexiest thing to hit New York since Hugh Jackman on Broadway.
+While she was immune to it, the other female employees in the museum loved the way he spoke.
+She spent a lot of her time trying to convince them that he wasn’t the sexiest thing to hit New York since Hugh Jackman performed on Broadway.

 “You’re late,” she said, her voice like ice.